sumeetkr/IPS/README.md

 IPS
 ===

-Indoor Positioning System using Infrared beacons and mobile phones with IR sensors.
+Open Source Indoor Positioning System using sensors like WiFi, BLuetooth, Micrpphone etc in a mobile phone.